Addressing school security challenges with access control systems

 One of the key issues is to establish the ‘responsibility chain” for security matters.
 This particularly applies to schools that move from Local Authority supervision to having more autonomy under other models such as Academies and the new Free schools.
 In most schools, the legal responsibility will lie with the Governing body and the Head Teacher.

-assessment of threats and the barriers
+Access control solutions include risk assessment of threats and the barriers to prevent such risks from occurring |

 Some aspects may be outsourced, such as manned guarding, managing CCTV to private contractors and or involve local community police initiatives.